qgustavor/mega/readme.md

 ## Browser support

-This module also works in the browser with [browserify](https://github.com/substack/node-browserify).
-Not all patches have landed yet so you should use [this fork](https://github.com/tonistiigi/node-browserify) and `request@2.10.0`.
-See [demo page](http://tonistiigi.github.com/mega/) for preview.
+This module works in the browser via browserify, webpack, rollup and similar module bundlers.
+For some of those build maybe some configuration for node globals and native packages is needed.
+There is also a browser specific build in `/dist` folder.
+This version is the one used in the fallback mode of https://directme.ga.

 ## API